-The diminished sensation in the lower extremities that occurs with diabetic neuropathy can lead to a host of problems, particularly in the feet.
+The diminished sensation in the lower extremities that occurs with diabetic neuropathy in feet can lead to a host of problems.

 For people who do not suffer from diabetes, small blisters or scrapes on the feet are minor problems that go away within days.
-But for people with diabetes, these seemingly minor issues they can spell disaster.
+But for people with diabete neuropathys, these seemingly minor issuescan spell disaster.

-The diminished sensation caused by neuropathy can lead you to underestimate the severity of a wound, and the changes that diabetes causes in the blood can slow healing and lead to serious infection.
+The diminished sensation caused by diabetic neuropathy in feet can lead you to underestimate the severity of a wound, and the changes that diabetes causes in the blood can slow healing and lead to serious infection.
 This greatly increases the risk of foot amputation.

-If you have diabetes, pay particular attention to these common foot problems:
+If you have diabetes, pay particular attention to these common concerns for diabetic neuropathy in feet:

 - Athlete’s Foot